timbru31/SilkSpawners/README.md

 silkspawners.changetype (op) -
 Allows you to change the spawner type using /spawner [creature]

+silkspawners.changetypewithegg (op) -
+Allows you to change the spawner type by left-clicking with a spawn egg

 silkspawners.freeitem (op) -
 Allows you to get spawner items in your hand for free using /spawner [creature]